 Who should attend

-Students must have successfully Foundations of Cyber completed in order to take this as an Accredited Short Course.
+Students must have successfully Foundations of Cyber completed in order to take this as a Short Course for Credit.

 A limited number of MOD sponsored places are available.